 We knew time was catching up with us as Dean had to get back, so we headed back to the boat landing.
 Dean dropped us at the beach, but then found it hard to power launch the boat onto the trailer in the current.
 It was proving more difficult than it looked.

 Robert asked if I would try, though it turns out I wasn’t any better at it than Dean.
 I was fearful of damaging my boss’s boat or trailer, so it took me a half dozen approaches before I finally found the right angle and throttle to get the boat onto its trailer in the current.
 It had never occurred to me how tricky it would be, especially running the tiller of an outboard that size.

 I could sense some collective eye-rolling from the people on the beach, but at least there wasn’t another rig waiting to use the ramp.
 There’s no pressure quite like that.
 With that minor drama behind us, we bid Dean adieu and leisurely packed up and finished filming for the day.

 It had been a quiet day of fishing, but a triumph for a boy who added to his species list, his proud grandpa, and his dad who made it all happen despite having a debilitating injury.
 We all felt lucky, and I was happy to just be there to document it.

 After all, how many jobs give you the chance to capture the ‘perfect day’ for prosperity?
 Mine did, and I couldn’t be happier.
 It will be featured on our series Why We Fish.

-Below is a link to our YouTube site.
-If this episode isn’t up yet, check out our other videos, and hit ‘subscribe’ and we’ll notify you when it is up.
+Below is a link to this episode.
+While you're there, check out our other videos, and hit ‘subscribe’ and we’ll notify you when each new episode is up.
 Fish on! -pH!